 In 2010, Natalie was honored to be named Editor’s Choice Best Trial Lawyer by Law Week Colorado.
 Best Lawyers in America named her Plaintiff’s medical malpractice Lawyer of the Year for Colorado in 2012.
 Natalie has been listed in Best Lawyers in America from 2005 to the present, has been selected as a Colorado Super Lawyer, 2006 to the present, and Top 50 Women Lawyers in Colorado, 2008 to the present.
 She received the Colorado Trial Lawyers Association Case of the Year award in 2001 for Preston v.
 Dupont, 35 P.2d 433 (Colo.2001).

-FIRST, LAST AND ALWAYS, A DEDICATED MOM.
+FIRST, LAST AND ALWAYS, A PROUD MOM.